Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Located between the Queen Sirikit Gardens and the Children's Discovery Museum, this massive enclosure with rockeries, plants, ferns and a waterfall features some of the most dazzlingly beautiful butterflies in Thailand.
 Boasting dozens of species, including rare butterflies, looking up at the dome at any given moment, visitors to the Bangkok Butterfly Garden and Insectarium can see more than 500 types of butterflies, such as the Golden Birdwing or Siam Tree Nymph.
 The Queen Sirikit Gardens are a wonderful place to take a walk and feature magnificently coloured flowers, mazes, ponds and shady trees.
 Visitors who come here can enjoy a wonderful day of stunning gardens and scenery, butterfly spotting and even picnicking.

 Contrary to popular belief, Bangkok is a fantastic place for parents to bring their kids on holiday.
-From zoos and theme parks, to museums and indoor playgrounds, there are plenty of things for children to see and do in Bangkok, and more than enough to keep the little ones happy.
-When the sun is shining, parents can take their kids to one of the fantastic water parks, such as Siam Park, Leoland Water Park, or even Fantasia Lagoon to cool off; or for something really cool, take the children ice skating at the Sub Zero Ice Skate Club.
+From zoos and theme parks, to museums and indoor playgrounds, there are plenty of things for children to see and do, and more than enough to keep the little ones happy.
+When the sun is shining, parents can take their kids to one of the fantastic water parks, such as Siam Park, Leoland Water Park, or even Fantasia Lagoon to cool off; or for something really cool, families can try ice skating at the Sub Zero Ice Skate Club.
 For something a little less energetic, families can take a stroll through the Queen Sirikit Gardens and stop in at the Butterfly Garden and Insectarium, where the kids will enjoy the hundreds of beautifully coloured butterflies dancing around them.
 When the weather in Bangkok is either too hot, or it's raining and outdoor activities with children are not an option, families can visit one of the many indoor playgrounds dotted around the city, such as Yoyoland in the Seacon Square shopping complex, or Jamboree Land in the Emporium Shopping Complex.
 Older kids will enjoy the Hero City Arcade, located in the MBK Shopping Centre.

 Food is an inescapable part of everything in Bangkok, with every home, market and small alley continually throwing chopped ingredients into a hot wok.
-This has made nearly everyone an expert chef and food connoisseur, having the curious effect of finding the very best meals made in the most unexpected locations.
+This has made nearly everyone an expert chef and food connoisseur, having the curious effect of the very best meals being made in the most unexpected locations.
 While ambiance is often wanting, peeling walls and plastic chairs provide just enough bare-bones restaurant amenities to serve the best food in the city.
 Portable food stalls line the busy streets, creating a continuous unofficial buffet.
 It is a mistake to be put off by such street vendors (as many tourists are), as they are Bangkok's great equaliser, bringing the very richest and poorest together at a table.
 However, wary travellers should try one of the food courts in the shopping malls and markets for equally cheap and tasty eats.
 These are also a great alternative on Mondays, when street vendors are banned from trading.
 Tourists should try the clusters of stalls in Surawong and Silom Roads, the Khao San Road Area, and the Suan Lum Night Bazaar.
 Choosing between one restaurant and another is a difficult task, but in general, it's useful to follow the local crowds.
 Some truly unique places can be found in Chinatown, with trendy dining along Sukhumvit and cheap western food in Banglamphu.
 The most romantic restaurants are along the Chao Phraya River or on it, aboard one of the many dinner cruises.

 Anyone who's been to Thailand will know that the shopping in Bangkok is second to none.
 Prices are cheap, markets line the streets touting everything from fake designer wares to cheap leather sandals and tourist t-shirts, bargains are endless and haggling is a way of life.
-Many of the items for sale are the same throughout all the markets in Thailand so it's best to scout around for some original-looking buys.
+Many of the items for sale are the same throughout all the markets in Thailand, so it's best to scout around for some original-looking buys.
 Patpong night market is a must and great fun to wander through on a balmy Bangkok evening, though visitors should bear in mind this market is situated in the red light district of the city, and shouldn't be alarmed at the touts and half-naked ladies outside the bars.
 Khao San road is also brimming with stalls selling all kinds of counterfeit clobber.
 Plenty of snacks and eats can also be found on the side of the road stalls, but travellers should watch out for some of the more unconventional Thai delicacies, such as deep-fried locusts.
-The biggest market in Bangkok is the Chatuchak Weekend Market, with over 15,000 stalls selling spices, leather goods, and practically everything under the sun that can fit inside a tourist's backpack.
-The MBK Shopping Centre in Bangkok offers more expensive and better quality wares than the markets on the sides of the streets and prices there, when converted, are not much cheaper than in other countries.
+The biggest market in Bangkok is the Chatuchak Weekend Market, which has more than 15,000 stalls and sells spices, leather goods, and practically everything under the sun that can fit inside a tourist's backpack.
+The MBK Shopping Centre in Bangkok offers more expensive and better quality wares than the markets on the sides of the streets, and prices there, when converted, are not much cheaper than in other countries.
 Other popular shopping malls include Central World, Erawan, and Panthip Plaza.
 Sukhumvit Road is the place to go for fashion, designer goods and custom-made suits.
 Many shops are open seven days a week and 12 hours a day, while street markets have longer hours, often staying open until 11pm.
 VAT in Thailand is seven percent and this can be refunded on goods bought to the value of THB 2,000 (including VAT) in shops labelled 'VAT refund for tourists'.
 Forms must be completed at the point of purchase and passports must be shown.
 Shoppers can obtain their cash refunds on goods of the minimum total value of THB 5,000 in the airport departure hall.

 The Skytrain (BTS) and Metro (MRT) network is a fast and affordable way to get around Bangkok.
 The system is easy to navigate and runs from 5.30am until midnight.
 There is also an extensive network of buses, but these are prone to Bangkok's notorious traffic jams.
 The most interesting way to get around is on the waterways of the Chao Phraya River, where numerous river taxis, long-tail boats and large waterbuses make most tourist sites easily reachable.
 Tuk tuks (colourful three-wheelers) are the standard way of making short journeys by road and are cheaper and quicker than regular taxis, but fares should be negotiated before boarding.
 Metered and un-metered taxis are air-conditioned, but passengers should be aware that drivers don't carry much change.
-Any taxi or tuk tuk can be hired for a day's tour of the sights.
+Any taxi or tuk tuk can be hired for a day's tour of the sights; ridesharing options inlcude Uber, Lyft and Ola.
 Bangkok also has free bikes for tourists for two set routes along the river; the east side goes past some of the biggest temples, while the west side goes through more residential areas.

 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.